Lizar22/fem-cloud-api/README.md

 }
 ```

-This is handled via a custom exception `QuoteNotFoundException`, a GlobalExceptionHandler and an ErrorResponse class.
+This is handled via a custom exception `QuoteNotFoundException`, a `GlobalExceptionHandler` and an `ErrorResponse` class.

 <br>

 ## 🧪 Testing with Postman

-1. Run the application in IntelliJ
+1. Run the application with your IDE (e.g., IntelliJ, VS Code)
 2. Use Postman to test all API endpoints
 3. Ensure your MySQL database is running and configured
 4. Update `application.properties` or `application.yml` with correct DB settings